hapijs/joi/README.md

 #### `array.min(limit)`

-specifies the minimum number of items in the array where:
+Specifies the minimum number of items in the array where:
 - `limit` - the lowest number of array items allowed.

 ```javascript